ppetrovtv/pine_script_docs/source/annotations/Alert_conditions.rst

 The annotation function
 `alertcondition <https://www.tradingview.com/study-script-reference/#fun_alertcondition>`__
-allows you to create custom *alert conditions* in Pine indicators.
-One script may have one or more ``alertcondition`` calls.
+allows you to create custom *alert conditions* in Pine studies.
+One study may contain more than one ``alertcondition`` calls.
 The function has the following signature:

 .. code-block:: text